Category: Chapter 36

 Look how gentle and caring he is in this situation, although they have just met.
 He acts in a similar manner in chapter 26 after the forced sex.
 He doesn’t like it, when the painter is crying so much.

 Here he does show some concern again with the same tenderness.
-Moreover, the image of the painter’s face full of tears (from the chapter 1) left a deep impression on the main lead so that while having sex with Jihwa at the pavilion, he remembers the artist’s visage. (chapter 3).
-Fact is that he is so drawn to his face that he can’t help himself to caress the lips or cheek (e. g. chapter 12)
+Moreover, the image of the painter’s face full of tears (from the chapter 1) left a deep impression on the main lead so that while having sex with Jihwa at the pavilion, he remembers the artist’s visage.

-or the hair (chapter 16)
+or the hair

 (chapter 35).
 As you can observe, the master is so attracted by the painter’s beautiful head and face that he always looks at him and even feels the need to touch him.
 Furthermore, the seme made sure that the commoner would keep his pretty visage without a scar that’s why the former asked Kim to put the ointment directly on his lips after the straw mat beating.
 This signifies that he even ordered medicine for a simple commoner outlining that Seungho was willing to do anything as he was attracted to his face.
 And let us not forget that this happened before the seme and the uke made love.
 The obsession for his face is also confirmed directly by the noble, when in the chapter 31, the protagonist declares that he knows that Baek Na-Kyum has been attracted to him.